flowdock/api-docs/docs/How-To-Integrate.md

 The example application uses [a utility class](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/activity.rb) to produce JSON payloads like the example above.

-**Note:** Automated messages from integrations should generally go into the team inbox.
+**Note:** Automated messages from integrations should generally be sent to the flow's team inbox.
-Posting to the flow chat can be desirable e.g. when replying to a chat message.
+Posting to the flow's chat is generally desirable only when e.g. replying to a chat message.

 ## Additional steps